PEXANE2/azure-docs.tr-tr/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

 ---
-title: 'Öğretici: kullanılabilirlik grubu önkoşulları'
+title: 'Tutorial: Prerequisites for availability group'
-description: Bu öğreticide, Azure VM 'lerinde SQL Server Always on kullanılabilirlik grubu oluşturmaya yönelik önkoşulların nasıl yapılandırılacağı gösterilmektedir.
+description: This tutorial shows how to configure the prerequisites for creating a SQL Server Always On availability group on Azure VMs.
 services: virtual-machines
 documentationCenter: na
 author: MikeRayMSFT